Fine-Tuning Groups for Phased Deployments in Intune

 Once more with feeling.

-You get the gist now.
-These rules can be used to create your granular phased dynamic device deployment groups in Entra 😄.
+These rules can be used to create your granular phased dynamic device deployment groups in Entra to be used for Windows updates, macOS updates, new application deployments etc.

 Summary

-If you want to see examples of where these phased groups can be used Peter Klapwijk has a set of posts detailing exactly how they’ve been using them.
+If you want to see examples of where these phased groups can be used, Peter Klapwijk has a post detailing exactly how they’ve been using them.